Rseelalshohail/MediTrack_backend/README.md

-# MediTrack_backend
+# MediTrack Backend

-## Project Overview:
+## 🌟 Project Description
-Create a full-stack web application for hospital staff to manage medical devices, work orders (CM and PPM), spare parts requests, and annual inventory checks.
-The system must have user roles (Nurse, Engineer, Admin) with different permissions based on the role.

-## Database Design (ERD):
+The backend of MediTrack provides the API logic and data management for a hospital equipment maintenance tracking system.
+It supports user authentication, role-based permissions, and full CRUD for devices, work orders, rooms, hospitals, and spare part requests.

+## 🔹 Repository Description

+This Django project uses Django REST Framework to serve a secure and scalable RESTful API for the MediTrack application.
+It includes custom permissions for Admin, Nurse, and Engineer roles, and JWT authentication for session handling.

+## 📄 Frontend Repository

 ![image](https://github.com/user-attachments/assets/3cc93460-5461-4126-baca-de419817748a)